 While there are many benefits to working as a team, not all of them can be as effective as we expect.

-For this reason, getting the team on the same page and making them work together is a time consuming and difficult task for managers.
+Different personalities, perspectives, and approaches to work coming together to achieve a goal definitely have their own challenges.
+For this reason, getting the team on the same page and making them work together is a time-consuming and difficult task for managers.

 Choosing the right people